-We recently caught up with Anthony Bleasdale, chief executive officer at Makinson & d’Apice Lawyers, to hear how he believes technology can rapidly improve productivity, efficiency and client service in the legal industry.
+We recently caught up with Anthony Bleasdale, Chief Executive Officer, Makinson & d’Apice Lawyers, to hear how he believes technology can rapidly improve productivity, efficiency and client service in the legal industry.

 For over a decade, Anthony Bleasdale has been working with law firms across North America, the United Kingdom, Europe and Australia, focusing on business strategy, knowledge and information management, and business process improvement through innovation and thought leadership.
 His current role as chief executive at Makinson & d’Apice sees him as one of the youngest CEO’s in the legal industry.
 Prior to joining Makinson & d’Apice, Anthony was general manager of Knowledge Management at Maurice Blackburn Lawyers.
 He is also a state and national board member of the Australasian Legal Practice Management Association.